Are Weighted Hula Hoops Really That Effective?

 If you’re looking to burn some extra calories, hula hooping is a great place to start.
 In just a half hour of hula hooping, it’s possible to burn around 200 calories, according to John Gardner, an NASM-certified personal trainer at Kickoff.

-Just remember that there are so many other amazing benefits to exercise besides calorie burn.
-For example, LISS workouts like hula hooping also help to build cardiovascular endurance.
-Unlike high-intensity cardio like sprints, for instance, hula hooping allows you to exercise for a longer duration with less recovery time, Piasecki says.
-“Turn on a killer workout playlist, work up to a 30-minute session, and you’ll be sweating.”
+LISS workouts like hula hooping also help to build cardiovascular endurance.
+Unlike sprints, for example, hula hooping allows you to exercise for a longer duration with less recovery time, Piasecki says.
+“Turn on a killer playlist, work up to a 30-minute session, and you’ll be sweating.”

 3. It improves balance and coordination.

 Hula hooping requires you to shift your weight back and forth with each circular motion, ultimately improving coordination and balance, Piasecki explains.
-With weighted hula hoops especially, you should notice an improvement in these skills after continued use.
+With weighted hula hoops especially, you should notice an improvement in these areas after continued use.
 While a weighted hoop may not seem very heavy, at just a few pounds, it can easily throw off your balance as you work to keep the hoop up on your hips.
-It’s a good idea to start with a lighter hoop to reduce your risk of injury (and bruising, which isn’t uncommon), then level up as you get stronger.
+You might start with a lighter hoop to reduce your risk of injury (and bruising, which isn’t uncommon), then level up as you get stronger.